 Taco Heat Motor Zone Valves provide a convenient way to create individual zones or equipment isolation in a hydronic heating system.
-Utilizing one pump along with multiple zone valves, flow can be started, stopped, or diverted through the can be started, stopped, or diverted through the system to provide individual room or area comfort control and energy savings.
-Taco offers different sizes of the Heat Motor Zone Valve to meet all your zone valve needs.
+Utilizing one pump along with multiple zone valves, flow can be started, stopped, or diverted through the system to provide individual room or area comfort control and energy savings.
+With its proven performance the Taco Heat Motor Motor Zone Valve meets all your zone valve needs.